 Firstly, mushrooms have no seeds.
 They have spores, which look like dust to the naked eye because each spore is microscopic.

-So best option is to buy mushroom spawn.
-Mushroom spawn is insulation of spores.
+So the best option is to buy mushroom spawn.
+Mushroom spawn is the insulation of spores.
 And it is the root structure of the mushroom.
 Purchasing spawns are like purchasing seedlings.
 You get little plugs that are insulated with mushroom spores in the spawn you get in the market.
 Growing mushroom from spawn makes your work very easy.

 Material Requirements for Growing Mushrooms in Containers: